ttscoff/hookapp/README.md

 *Open the specified file or url in Hookmark GUI*

-> Opens Hookmark.app on the specified file/URL for browsing and performing actions.
+> Opens Hookmark on the specified file/URL for browsing and performing actions.
 >
 > Exactly one argument (File/URL) required.